EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 9. **CRITICAL**: Always work on ONE Task at a time.
 Never implement multiple Tasks without explicit developer approval.
 10. **CRITICAL**: Always prefix actions with "**[Task #X]**" so developer knows what you're working on.
 11. **CRITICAL**: Always add progress comments to the Task issue as you work, not just at the end.
-12. **CRITICAL**: Always close Task issues and update project status ONLY after developer confirmation.
+12. **CRITICAL**: Always update project status to "In progress" BEFORE starting work, "In review" AFTER completing work, and "Done" ONLY after developer confirmation.
+13. **CRITICAL**: Always close Task issues ONLY after updating project status to Done and getting developer confirmation.
-13. Always communicate next steps and rationale after completing work.
+14. Always communicate next steps and rationale after completing work.
-14. Always use `./gh` for GitHub CLI calls and keep command usage transparent.
+15. Always use `./gh` for GitHub CLI calls and keep command usage transparent.
-15. Never proceed when blocked, misaligned, out of scope, or missing manual prerequisites.
+16. Never proceed when blocked, misaligned, out of scope, or missing manual prerequisites.
-16. Never assume a Task is fully automated—always read ALL technical tasks and categorize each one.
+17. Never assume a Task is fully automated—always read ALL technical tasks and categorize each one.